simplesourcing/simplesagas/README.md

 Action execution involves submitting to the action request topic and waiting for it to finish by listening to the action response topic.

-The result of action execution leads to a io.simplesource.saga.user.saga state transition.
+The result of action execution leads to a saga state transition.
-When this happens the next action(s) can be submitted, or if io.simplesource.io.simplesource.saga.user.saga.user.all actions have completed, finishing the io.simplesource.saga.user.saga and publishing to the io.simplesource.saga.user.saga response topic.
+When this happens the next action(s) can be submitted, or if all actions have completed, finishing the saga and publishing to the saga response topic.

 If any of the actions fail, the actions that are already completed are undone, if a undo action is defined.
 Actions are undone in the reverse order that.